openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalhydrogen.md

 This file can either be created manually, or using the `template_asset` function, as shown in the [Adding an Asset to a System](@ref) section of the User Guide.
 The file will be automatically loaded when you run your Macro model.

-The following is an example of the input file for a thermal hydrogen plant asset with unit commitment operations:
+The following is an example of a thermal hydrogen plant asset input file:

 ```json
 {